ElektroBeckhoff/ha-twincat-iot-communicator/README.md

 Unofficial Home Assistant integration for the [Beckhoff TwinCAT IoT Communicator (TF6730)](https://www.beckhoff.com/en-en/products/automation/twincat/tfxxxx-twincat-3-functions/tf6xxx-connectivity/tf6730.html).

-Connects Home Assistant to Beckhoff TwinCAT PLCs via MQTT.
-The integration auto-discovers all devices and widgets (lights, blinds, climate, fans, switches, sensors, and more) and exposes them as native Home Assistant entities.
+This integration bridges Home Assistant and Beckhoff TwinCAT PLCs over MQTT.
+It implements the TwinCAT IoT Communicator (TF6730) protocol and automatically discovers all PLCs, widgets, and data fields, exposing them as native Home Assistant entities—with no manual entity configuration required.

 ## Features

-- Auto-discovery of PLC devices and widgets via MQTT
+- **Automatic discovery** — all PLCs on the configured main topic are discovered automatically; published widgets and data fields are mapped to the appropriate Home Assistant platforms
-- Supported widgets: Lighting, RGBW, RGBW_EL2564, Blinds, SimpleBlinds, Plug, AC, Ventilation, EnergyMonitoring, ChargingStation, TimeSwitch, BarChart, General
+- **Comprehensive widget support** — lighting (dimming, RGBW, EL2564), shading, outlets, HVAC, ventilation, energy monitoring, EV charging, time programs, locks, motion, and all other widget types exposed by the IoT Communicator
-- Raw PLC datatype support (BOOL, INT, REAL, STRING) incl. one-dimensional arrays
+- **Raw PLC values** — BOOL, numeric, and string scalars as well as one-dimensional arrays are mapped to matching Home Assistant platforms; `iot.ReadOnly` is respected
-- Widget sub-devices with automatic area assignment from PLC view hierarchy
+- **Area mapping** — areas and device assignments are created optionally based on the TwinCAT view hierarchy published by the PLC
-- Desc watchdog — automatic PLC offline detection when Desc messages stop
+- **Availability monitoring** — loss of descriptor traffic is detected and reported per device (watchdog) with dedicated diagnostic entities
-- PLC push messages with acknowledge/delete actions
+- **PLC messaging** — inbound PLC notifications are forwarded as Home Assistant events; acknowledgement and deletion are available as integration services, with blueprint examples included
-- OAuth / JWT authentication (PKCE)
+- **Broker security** — TLS support with anonymous access, username/password, or OAuth / JWT (PKCE) authentication
-- Blueprint automations included
+- **UI-driven configuration** — setup, reconfiguration, and integration diagnostics are fully managed through the Home Assistant UI; sensitive values are redacted in diagnostic output

 ## Installation